 2. Social Security/Medicare: You must withhold part of Social Security and Medicare taxes from your employees’ wages and pay a matching amount yourself.
 Refer to the employee’s Form W-4 and the methods described in the IRS’ Employer’s Tax Guide and Employers Supplemental Tax Guide for more help.

 3. Workers’ Compensation: Businesses with employees are required to carry Workers’ Compensation Insurance coverage through a commercial carrier, on a self-insured basis, or through a state Workers’ Compensation Insurance program.
-Your state’s agency can help you find out more about requirements for employers.
+Your state’s agency can help you find out more about the requirements for employers.
+Download the business plan sample.

 Last but not least, don’t forget taxes.
 Part-time and seasonal employees are subject to the same tax withholding rules that apply to other employees.
 For details on your tax reporting responsibilities, refer to IRS regulations on part-time or seasonal help.
 And don’t forget to check state tax laws that pertain to these employees too!